ARGOeu/argo-messaging/doc/v1/docs/projects_users.md

 }
 ```

-It is important that the user has the "service_admin" role defined in the service_roles list in order to be a service_admin.
+It is important to mention that the user has the **"service_admin"** role defined in the service_roles list in order to be a service_admin.

 The response:
 ```json